hchiam/deps/README.md

 [![version](https://img.shields.io/npm/v/@hchiam/deps.svg?style=flat-square)](https://www.npmjs.com/package/@hchiam/deps) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg?style=flat-square)](https://github.com/hchiam/deps/blob/master/LICENSE)

-This CLI tool `deps` generates a [dependency graph](https://en.wikipedia.org/wiki/Dependency_graph) of your files.
+This interactive CLI tool `deps` generates a [dependency graph](https://en.wikipedia.org/wiki/Dependency_graph) of your files.
 You just have to give it a file or folder as a starting point.
 You can (optionally) tell it how deep to explore.
 It's basically a convenient but limited wrapper around [`depcruise`](https://www.npmjs.com/package/dependency-cruiser), which gives you an interactive SVG (clicking on nodes show you code from local files).

 ## Usage